poudenes/homeassistant/README.md

 This is my Home Assistant Github.
 Here i store my whole configuration files in case my system crash...

 I have a nice apartment in Amsterdam and love automation.
 So i started first with Domoticz.
 A great open source platform to learn how to automate my house.
 Now i'm using Home Assistant.
 More powerful.

-To edit my configuration i use Studio Code Server Add-On.
-Can fetch, pull, push all my changes to Github. on HA Server i pull the new data back.
+To edit my configuration i use VCS Add-On or when on vacation a tiny small iOS SSH application :D Can fetch, pull, push all my changes to Github. on HA Server i pull the new data back.

 **My Security:**